Pylons/pyramid/BFG_HISTORY.rst

   defined ``route`` statement.
 When it is specified, the view will only be called when that route matches during a request.

-- It is now possible to perfom traversal *after* a route has matched.
+- It is now possible to perform traversal *after* a route has matched.
   Use the pattern ``*traverse`` in a ``<route>`` ``path`` attribute within ZCML, and the path remainder which it matches will be used as a traversal path.